 Handmade craft items – a selection of quilted, sewn, and painted items.
 Zippered pouches, tissue pouches, bowl cozies, triangle pouches, box presents, small paintings, soaps, bracelets, bookmarks, and key chains.

-Sticky buns – classic maple, orange maple, and lemon ginger – baked with organic flour, organic sugar (fair-trade when available), and organic cinnamon.
-Diary products, used in baking are sources to be 100% Canadian.
+Sticky buns – classic maple, orange maple, and lemon ginger – baked with organic flour, organic, fair-trade sugar and cinnamon.
+Diary products used in baking are 100% Canadian sourced.

 Fused glass pendant lights, home décor, garden stakes, and jewellery.
 Beaded message bracelets, necklaces and charms.
 “Mildly adequate motivational cards” – a new line of cards.
 Funky hydrangeas dried with cool paint effects.
 And in June, fresh Haskap berries with 5x the antioxidants of blueberries tasting like a cross between blueberries and raspberries from Stone Table Haskaps, a small local berry farm.

 Arts and crafts, baked goods, preserves, plants/produce, body products, beverages, animal treats, and performance art.

 Quilted placemats, pot holders, table toppers, tea cozies, reusable fabric lunch bags and shopping bags, aprons, baby bibs, beeswax food wraps, baby quilts, soft stuffed baby balls.

 Intuitive tarot and oracle card readings by Kelly Young.